nxvafps/nc-news/README.md

 3. Create environment files:

-Create two files in the root directory:
+Create the following files in the root directory:

 - `.env.development`
 - `.env.test`